jrcarl624/FriendConnect/README.md

 If this happens, double check your server IP and ensure your ports are forwarded propely `19132` and `19133`.

-Congradulations!
+Congratulations!
 You are all set to use the Friend-Connect Tool!

 ### As an NPM library
 ```tty